harness/developer-hub/docs/continuous-integration/ci-technical-reference/run-step-settings.md

 Optional text string describing the step's purpose.

-## Container Registry
+## Container Registry and Image

-A Harness container registry connector for the image that you want Harness to run build commands on, such as DockerHub.
+The **Container Registry** is a Harness container registry connector for the image that you want Harness to run build commands on, such as DockerHub.

-## Image

-The FQN (fully-qualified name) of the Docker image to use when this step runs commands, for example `us.gcr.io/playground-123/quickstart-image`.
+The **Image** is the FQN (fully-qualified name) or artifact name of the Docker image to use when this step runs commands, for example `us.gcr.io/playground-123/quickstart-image`.
 The image name should include the tag.
 If you don't include a tag, Harness uses the latest tag.

 You can use any Docker image from any Docker registry, including Docker images from private registries.
 Different container registries require different name formats: